OMP-IRD/hyfaa-scheduler/README.md

 NB:
 - The export commands necessary will be shown at the end of the install script.
-- __To avoid entering those lines everytime you open a new terminal, simply add them to you ~/.bashrc__
+- __To avoid entering those lines everytime you open a new terminal, simply add them to your ~/.bashrc__

 ### Standard linux install on CNES cluster

 #### Method 1
-This is the preferred method as it installs an independant python environment and therefore allows more flexibility to add other librairies in the future and prevents problems with changes on HAL python modules.
+This is the preferred method as it installs an independent python environment and therefore allows more flexibility to add other libraries in the future and prevents problems with changes on HAL python modules.
 - `module purge` to avoid module conflicts
 - `module load cmake netcdf/4.4.1 conda`
 - `conda create -n hyfaa_env python=3.7`